ProjectMOSAIC/mosaic/cran-comments.md

 ## Downstream dependencies

-I've informed all of the maintainers, rebuilt their packages locally from source, and checked with devtools::revdep_check().
+I've informed all of the maintainers and checked with devtools::revdep_check().

 FDRreg doesn't install in revdep_check(), but does when I install manually.

-## Note

-We will likely make another CRAN submission relatively soon after testing more thoroughly and finishing some work we were prepping for a CRAN submission in the near future.
-(Some of these have been included in the current submission, so this is more than just a minimal fix of the immediate problems due to changes to ggdendro.)
+In userfriendlyscience, there appears to be an error passing arguments to a ggplot2 geom (Error: Unknown parameters: size)  This does not appear to be related to the mosaic package.